-A popular strategy to address stress build up, advised by many psychologists and counselors alike, is to find a way to physically release our frustrations and anger in a safe, neutral manner – like using a punching bag or beating a pillow.
+A popular strategy to address stress build up, advised by many psychologists and counsellors alike, is to find a way to physically release our frustrations and anger in safe, neutral manner – like using a punch bag or beating a pillow.
 But while this approach has gained widespread acceptance is there any good evidence to show that it actually helps?
-The answer is no. Furthermore, there is fairly convincing evidence to show that venting anger in this way can actually fan rather than extinguish the flame.
+The answer is no. Furthermore there is fairly convincing evidence to show that venting anger in this way can actually fan rather than extinguish the flame.
 Spending a couple of minutes in a quiet room, once we have become really frustrated or upset, has a far better outcome.

-Prof. Wiseman, therefore, recommends that we spend a few moments thinking about the positive aspects resulting from any particular event that is causing us stress and asks the following sorts of questions:
+Prof. Wiseman therefore recommends that we spend a few moments thinking about the positive aspects resulting from any particular event that is causing us stress and ask the following sorts of questions:

 - Have we become aware of personal strengths we did not realise we had prior to the event?